Indole

 Indole is an organic compound with the formula C6H4CCNH3.
 Indole is classified as an aromatic heterocycle.
 It has a bicyclic structure, consisting of a six-membered benzene ring fused to a five-membered pyrrole ring.
 Indoles are derivatives of indole where one or more of the hydrogen atoms have been replaced by substituent groups.
-Indoles are widely distributed in nature, most notably as amino acid tryptophan and neurotransmitter serotonin.
+Indoles are widely distributed in nature, most notably as amino acid tryptophan and neurotransmitter serotonin..
+In plants, IAA is a common plant hormone which is a derivative of Indole.

 General properties and occurrence

 Indole is a solid at room temperature.
 It occurs naturally in human feces and has an intense fecal odor.
 At very low concentrations, however, it has a flowery smell, and is a constituent of many perfumes.
 It also occurs in coal tar.
 It has been identified in cannabis.
 It is the main volatile compound in stinky tofu.

 When indole is a substituent on a larger molecule, it is called an indolyl group by systematic nomenclature.

 Indole undergoes electrophilic substitution, mainly at position 3 (see diagram in right margin).
 Substituted indoles are structural elements of (and for some compounds, the synthetic precursors for) the tryptophan-derived tryptamine alkaloids, which includes the neurotransmitter serotonin and the hormone melatonin, as well as the naturally occurring psychedelic drugs dimethyltryptamine and psilocybin.
-Other indolic compounds include the plant hormone auxin (indolyl-3-acetic acid, IAA), tryptophol, the anti-inflammatory drug indomethacin, and the betablocker pindolol.
+Other indolic compounds include the plant hormone auxin (indole-3-acetic acid, IAA), tryptophol, the anti-inflammatory drug indomethacin, and the betablocker pindolol.

 The name indole is a portmanteau of the words indigo and oleum, since indole was first isolated by treatment of the indigo dye with oleum.